surniaulula/wpsso-rrssb/readme.txt

 = 1.3.16-1 =

-(2016/06/24) Updated the RRSSB library files (CSS and JavaScript) to the latest RRSSB trunk (see https://github.com/kni-labs/rrssb).
+(2016/06/24) Updated the RRSSB library files (CSS and JavaScript) to the latest RRSSB trunk.
+Added a work-around for a Twitter bug where an empty 'via' could be appended to the tweet text.

 = 1.3.15-1 =